carol-braileanu/cordova-plugin-amqp-advanced/README.md

 To install this plugin, use:

+From GitHub:
-From GitHub:   cordova plugin add <plugin-repository-url>
+cordova plugin add <plugin-repository-url>

+OR

+From NPM:
-From NPM:      cordova plugin add cordova-plugin-amqp-advanced (NPM)
+cordova plugin add cordova-plugin-amqp-advanced (NPM)

 document.addEventListener('deviceready', function () {